marcpybus/var-node/README.md

 *var-node* is a Docker Compose setup that allows to share genomic variants securely across a group of public nodes.
 It consists of two Flask applications (**variant-server** and **web-server**) behind a reverse-proxy (**nginx**) that implements client SSL authetication for communication.
 Variants and their metadata are stored in a MariaDB database (**mariadb**) which is populated by a tool (**data-manager**) that normalizes genomic variants from VCF files (indel left-alignment + biallelification).

 *var-node* is intended to run within the private network (LAN) of an institution, so that the front-end is accessible only to the users of the institution:
-- Access to the front-end is controlled by nginx's http basic authentication directive and communication is SSL encrypted.
+- Access to the front-end is controlled by nginx's "HTTP Basic Authentication" directive and communication is SSL encrypted.
 - Requested variants are normalized and validated on the fly (`bcftools norm --check_ref`) and then forwarded to all configured nodes.
 - Ensembl's VEP (`ensembl-vep/vep`) is used to annotate the effect and consequence of the queried variant on genes, transcripts and proteins.
 Results are also displayed on-the-fly in the front-end.
 - If requested, variant liftover will be performed on-the-fly with bcftools (`bcftools +liftover`) using Ensembl chain files.